0xNSHuman/TimelineCards/README.md

 ### Single Card

 Cards in **TimelineCards** kit are highly customizable views that present ordered set of data.
-They were designed to describe events or milestones, but nothing prevents from using them for different purposes, given that every element can have unlimited complexity.
+They were designed to describe events or milestones, but nothing prevents you from using them for different purposes, given that every element can have unlimited complexity.

 Cards support elements grouping, although current version doesn't support recursively nested groups (~~and probably never will~~).